Our five core values

 This process will typically focus on:

-- Application of new skills/agency learning
+- Application of new skills and industry knowledge

 - Core value alignment